Marichi’s Pose A - Marichyasana A

 Step 12

-Come back to a perpendicular spine before releasing the bind and doing the pose with the right leg extended.
+Return to an upright position with a perpendicular spine before releasing the bind.
+Repeat the pose with your right leg extended forward.

 Benefits and Contraindications